ErrorTzy/writings/notes/Personal_Identity/LectureNotes.md

 > But for I don't have P at t1 has already been a fact, it is pretty much presupposed that it is determined because we are arguing this at t1.
 So we may need a better word for "determined"
 >
 > This way of thinking about properties means that properties belongs to objects and some time.
+> One simple way to get out of this is to deny that all objects are logical constructions and there is no metaphysical object.
+Only after something happened could there be some object constructed as being identical with itself.
 >
 > One main problem is to resolve what does it mean by "it is actual that P at t1" at t0.
 P1-12, Locke